-- Describe fundamental networking concepts, analyze networking protocols and implement established standards to design a robust networking infrastructure. - Assess potential vulnerabilities and threats to network infrastructure, predict the implication of network security breaches and analyze the available countermeasures. - Examine different network cyber security mechanisms, analyze available security controls and develop strategies to implement and configure these controls. - Evaluate the role of network security policies, and develop comprehensive policies that help in protecting network infrastructure. - Describe the working of various networking devices, and develop strategies for secure configuration of these devices. - Identify security issues with operating systems and network-based applications, analyze the common vulnerabilities and implement best practices to harden networks. - Analyze cryptography algorithms and encryption techniques, and design implementation strategies for privacy and security of information.
+- " Understand fundamental networking concepts, analyze networking protocols, and implement established standards to design a robust networking infrastructure. - " Assess potential vulnerabilities and threats to network infrastructure, predict the implication of network security breaches, and analyze the available countermeasures. - " Examine different network cybersecurity mechanisms, analyze available security controls, and develop strategies to implement and configure these controls. - " Evaluate the role of network security policies and develop comprehensive policies that help in protecting network infrastructure. - " Describe the working of various networking devices and develop strategies for the secure configuration of these devices. - " Identify security issues with operating systems and network-based applications, analyze the common vulnerabilities, and implement best practices to harden networks. - " Analyze cryptography algorithms and encryption techniques and design implementation strategies for privacy and security of information

-- Compare and contrast various network security tools, and make decisions to deploy proper security tools based on evidence, information, and research. - Evaluate physical security mechanisms, examine the issues and recommend the countermeasures to safeguard the network infrastructure. - Examine the impact of an incident in the network and develop policies, processes and guidelines for incident handling and disaster recovery.
+- " Compare and contrast various network security tools and make decisions to deploy proper security tools based on evidence, information, and research - " Evaluate physical security mechanisms, examine the issues, and recommend the countermeasures to safeguard the network infrastructure. - " Examine the impact of an incident in the network and develop policies, processes, and guidelines for incident handling and disaster recovery.

-ECCU 501 Ethical Hacking and Countermeasures (3 credits)
+ECCU 501 - Ethical Hacking and Countermeasures (3 credits)

-This course focuses on how perimeter defenses work, how intruders escalate privileges, and methods of securing systems.
+This course focuses on how perimeter defenses work, how intruders escalate privileges and methods of securing systems.
 Additional topics include intrusion detection, policy creation, social engineering, DoS attacks, buffer overflows, and virus creation.

-Upon successful completion of this course students may take the Certified Ethical Hacker (CEH) certification exam through EC-Council. + Course has a proctored exam
+Upon successful completion of this course, students may take the Certified Ethical Hacker (CEH) certification exam through EC-Council.

-- ◆ Assess ethical and legal requirements of security assessment and penetration testing and determine a strategy to comply with these requirements. - Analyze different phases of hacking and recommend the strategy to use ethical hacking for assessing cyber security of various components of cyber security systems. - Compare and contrast different cyber security hacking techniques and analyze the legal implications of hacking. - Examine different cyber security vulnerabilities, threats and attacks to information systems and recommend the countermeasures. - Analyze cryptography algorithms and encryption techniques, and design implementation strategies for securing information.
+- " Assess ethical and legal requirements of security assessment and penetration testing and determine a strategy to comply with these requirements. - " Analyze different phases of hacking and recommend the strategy to use ethical hacking for assessing the security of various components of the information system - " Compare and contrast different cybersecurity hacking techniques and analyze the legal implications of hacking. - " Examine different cybersecurity vulnerabilities, threats, and attacks to information systems and recommend the countermeasures. - " Analyze cryptography algorithms and encryption techniques, and design implementation strategies for securing information

-- Compare and contrast various network security assessment and hacking tools. - Assess various network security techniques and tools and implement appropriate level of cyber security controls based on evidence, information, and research.
+- " Compare and contrast various network security assessment and hacking tools. - " Assess various network security techniques and tools and implement the appropriate level of information controls based on evidence, information, and research.

-ECCU 502 Investigating Network Intrusions and Computer Forensics (3 credits)
+ECCU 502 - Investigating Network Intrusions and Computer Forensics (3 credits)